-Even for individual users, malware can cause considerable damage, both financial and in terms of privacy.
+Even for individual users, malware can cause considerable damage, both financially and in terms of privacy.
 However, the risks are even greater for companies and organizations: Financial damage resulting from successful malware attacks can quickly cost millions, with losses in data or intellectual property plunging companies into ruin.

 How Do I Know if My Device Is Infected?

 Depending on the type of malware that has infected your system, it can be difficult to determine if your system has been infected without having special software to do this.
-With the exception of the multiple pop-up ads associated with adware, most types of malware rely on remaining unnoticed for as long as possible, since in this manner, they can maximize theft of your data and/or resources.
+With the exception of the multiple pop-up ads associated with adware, most types of malware rely on remaining unnoticed for as long as possible, since, in this manner, they can maximize the theft of your data and/or resources.
 There are, however, some symptoms of a malware infection:

 - Your device is slower than usual